J0hnEm/Raindrops_game/README.md

 Create a catcher that is in the shape of a basket
 Make the catcher follow the mouse
-Make the catcher catch the raindrop if it falls right on top of it for each raindrop caught, the score should raise by one
+Make the catcher catch the raindrop if it falls right on top of it for each raindrop caught, the score should increase by one